miykael/miykael.github.io/_posts/2023-10-23-03_scikit_advanced.md

 are of type 'object' (i.e. categorical features), and that some entries are missing.
 Plus, the target feature `SalePrice` has a right skewed value distribution.

-Therefore, if possible, our pipeline should be able to handle all of this picularities.
+Therefore, if possible, our pipeline should be able to handle all of this peculiarities.
 Even better, let's try to setup a pipeline that helps us to find the optimal way how to preprocess this dataset.

 ## 2. Feature Analysis